NBISweden/IgDiscover-legacy/doc/guide.rst

 used only in the last iteration in order to obtain the final gene database.
 The pre-germline filter is less strict and used in all the earlier iterations.

-The germline filters are implemented in the ``igdiscover compose`` subcommand.
+The germline filters are implemented in the ``igdiscover germlinefilter`` subcommand.
 It performs the following filtering and processing steps:

 * Discard sequences with ``N`` bases